 Yosemite Valley is a fascinating ecosystem filled with hundreds of species of mammals, reptiles, birds, and fish.
 Let’s take a look at some of the wildlife you can expect to encounter at the park, and how to stay safe while taking in all the beauty around you.

 The Big.
 It should come as no surprise that black bear sightings are fairly common around the valley.
 Approximately 300 to 500 of these majestic creatures live in Yosemite National Park and are most active at night or in the early morning.
-No matter how tempting it is to get a closer look, bears should be given a wide berth of at least 50 feet and never approached.
+No matter how tempting it is to get a closer look, bears should be given a wide berth of at least 50 yards and never approached.
 To protect bears, always remember to use a bear-proof food locker when camping.
 Human food is unhealthy for bears and can change bears natural behavior.
 Help keep bears wild.

 Visitors in the northeastern edge of the park may also catch a rare glimpse of the endangered Sierra Nevada bighorn sheep.
 Many wear GPS-equipped collars that track populations and allow scientists to monitor the health of the herd, as well as avoid encounters with domestic sheep populations.
 Sierra Nevada bighorn sheep are normally docile, but wild animals should never be approached in the park for any reason.